DRPO: Efficient Reasoning via Decoupled Reward Policy Optimization: Experiments

 \section{Experiments}

 \textbf{Datasets.} We validate our method on mathematical reasoning tasks.
 Specifically, we train models on the DeepScaleR-Preview-Dataset~\citep{luo2025deepscaler}, which consists of approximately 40.3k question-answer pairs sourced from AIME problems from 1984 to 2023, AMC problems before 2023, Omni-MATH~\citep{gao2024omni} and Still~\citep{min2024imitate} datasets.
-We evaluate all the models on math problems with different levels of difficulty, including (a) easy level: GSM8K~\citep{cobbe2021training}, (b) medium level: MATH-500~\citep{hendrycks2021measuring}, (c) hard level: OlympiadBench~\citep{he2024olympiadbench}, and (d) very hard level: AIME (aggregating 2024 and 2025).
+We evaluate all the models on math problems with different levels of difficulty, including (a) easy level: GSM8K~\citep{cobbe2021training}, (b) medium level: MATH-500~\citep{hendrycks2021measuring}, (c) hard level: OlympiadBench~\citep{he2024olympiadbench}, and (d) very hard level: AIME (aggregating 2024 and 2025). {To verify the generalizability of our method to non-mathematical reasoning tasks, we also conducted experiments on K\&K logic puzzle dataset~\citep{xie2024memorization}, which is included in Appendix~\ref{app:logic}.}

-\textbf{Models.} We adopt two reasoning models as our base models: DeepSeek-R1-Distill-Qwen-1.5B model and DeepSeek-R1-Distill-Qwen-7B, and conduct RL fine-tuning from them.
+\textbf{Models.} We adopt three reasoning models as our base models: DeepSeek-R1-Distill-Qwen-1.5B model, DeepSeek-R1-Distill-Qwen-7B, {and DeepSeek-R1-Distill-Llama-8B}, and conduct RL fine-tuning from them.

 \textbf{Baselines.} We compare our methods with six of the most recent state-of-the-art efficient reasoning methods, including (1) the method in~\citep{aroraTrainingLanguageModels2025}, which integrates length reshaped rewards into the RLOO advantage function, referred to as RLOO-LP; (2) ALP~\citep{xiangJustEnoughThinking2025}, which uses a length penalty in GRPO that is the length scaled by the solving rate of each question; (3) HAPO~\citep{huangHAPOTrainingLanguage2025}, which penalizes the responses longer than the shortest correct answer in the history while rewarding those that are shorter; (4) L1-max~\citep{aggarwalL1ControllingHow2025}, which is a reasoning language model that produces outputs satisfying a maximum length constraint given in the prompt; (5) ShorterBetter (SB)~\citep{yi2025shorterbetter}, which aims to match Sample Optimal Length defined as the shortest correct response among multiple generations; (6) LASER-D~\citep{liu2025learn}, which employs a step length reward function based on difficulty-aware dynamic target length.
 We train models for methods (1)-(3) using the experimental settings described below.
 For methods (4)-(6), we evaluate the models provided in their original works.
 All the compared models were finetuned from the same base models on the DeepScaleR-Preview dataset, except L1-max, which was trained on DeepScaleR-1.5B-Preview.
 We summarize different reward designs of the above baselines in Table~\ref{tab:reward} in Appendix.